ashnkumar/theta-agents/README.md

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen)

 The **Theta Agents SDK** is a Python library designed to help developers quickly build AI agent frameworks on the Theta EdgeCloud network.
-The SDK provides a range of prebuilt capabilities, such as generating images, creating videos, and developing smart contracts.
+The SDK provides a range of prebuilt capabilities based on EdgeCloud's off-the-shelf containers, such as generating images and videos (Stable Diffusion), using EdgeCloud-hosted LLMs for underlying agent reasoning (e.g. Llama, Mistral) and writing code (CodeLlama), and Theta-specific capabilities like deploying to EdgeStore and the Theta Video API.

 ![alt](https://i.imgur.com/bBgAOYZ.png)

 ## Features

-- **Create Images from Prompts**: Use models like OpenAI's DALL-E to generate images based on textual prompts.
+- **Create Images from Prompts**: Use EdgeCloud-hosted (or custom containers on EdgeCloud) image models like Stable Diffusion.
-- **Create Videos from Images**: Generate videos using specified models and endpoints.
+- **Create Videos from Images**: Generate videos using Stable Diffusion (Video) from EdgeCloud.
-- **Generate Smart Contracts**: Easily create smart contracts based on user-defined prompts.
+- **Generate Smart Contracts**: Easily create smart contracts based on user-defined prompts through CodeLlama hosted on EdgeCloud.
+- **Deploy Smart Contracts**: Use web3-based agent tools to deploy to the Theta Testnet.
+- **Upload files to Theta network's services**: Agents can upload files to EdgeCloud and videos to Theta's video services network.
+- _**Coming soon:**_ Support for multi-agent workflows (2+ agents collaborating autonomously to solve tasks).

 ## Installation